teodorov/teodorov.github.io/_drafts/z2mc_ch01_traversals.md

 Implementing the STR directly works, but looking at our last specifications using the made-up language we see that there is a certain syntactical pollution.
 To address this issue in this chapter we will create a simple **e**mbedded **D**omain-**S**pecific **L**anguage (eDSL) in Python.

 **Note:** Creating an external DSL for our specification language is outside the scope of this work.
 The interested reader is nevertheless encouraged to try.
 Such a reader is encouraged to study the TLA+ syntax to find other (rather inspired) operators, which can further simplify the syntax.
-Readers keen on the graphical syntax could study UML statecharts in conjunction with the AnimUML specification and verification environment.
+Readers keen on the graphical syntax could study UML statecharts in conjunction with the AnimUML specification and verification environment to get another more graphical perspective.

 Our eDSL will be named **Soup**, because it will encode the specifications as a `soup` of `pieces` necessary to encode the piecewise relations.